mitramir55/wiki_scraper_summarizer/README.md

 # Web Scraper with AI-Powered Analysis

-A modern web scraping application that uses natural language processing to extract and analyze content from websites.
+A Wikipedia scraping application that uses natural language processing to extract and analyze content from Wikipedia articles.
 Built with FastAPI, LangChain, Docker, and PostgreSQL.

 ## Features

-- **Natural Language Query Processing**: Enter queries containing a topic in natural language (e.g., "Can you scrape the content from https://example.com?")
+- **Natural Language Query Processing**: Enter queries in natural language (e.g., "Tell me about artificial intelligence" or "What is quantum computing?")
-- **AI-Powered URL Extraction**: Uses GPT-3.5-turbo to intelligently extract URLs from user queries
+- **Topic Extraction**: Uses GPT-3.5-turbo to extract Wikipedia topics from user queries
-- **Content Analysis**: Automatically generates summaries of scraped content using LangChain and OpenAI
+- **Content Analysis**: Generates concise summaries (300 words) of Wikipedia articles using LangChain and OpenAI
-- **Database Caching**: Stores scraped content for quick retrieval of previously scraped URLs
+- **Database Caching**: Stores scraped content for quick retrieval of previously searched topics
-- **Modern UI**: Clean and responsive interface with real-time progress updates
 - **Docker Support**: Easy deployment with Docker and Docker Compose
+- **Health Monitoring**: Built-in health check endpoint for monitoring application status

 ## Tech Stack